 - The enemy’s men, women and children are taken as captives and have the status of slaves, with a long list of rights ensured by Islam.
 Note that the enemy would have done the same to the Muslims if they had been the conquerors.

-This is what happened to the Jewish Banu Qurayza tribe, which at Islam’s darkest hour, when the Muslims were under attack by a large alliance of pagan Arabs during the Battle of the Trench, they broke their treaty with the Muslims and plotted with the attackers to help them destroy the Muslim state.
+This is what happened to the Jewish Banu Qurayza tribe, who at Islam’s darkest hour, when the Muslims were under attack by a large alliance of pagan Arabs during the Battle of the Trench, broke their treaty with the Muslims and plotted with the attackers to help them destroy the Muslim state.
 Their men were executed for high treason (treason during a time of war, it is also the law in the United States to execute for high treason), and their women and children were enslaved.
-Executing the enemy’s men was done for their treason, this wasn’t the standard practice against enemies.
+Executing the enemy’s men was done for their treason, this wasn’t the standard Islamic practice against enemies.

 In Islam’s early history, this enslavement of an enemy was not done out of aggression.
 An enemy, instead, initiated the aggression, with full knowledge of its potential consequences.
 In the case of Banu Qurayza, it was a risk they took, and it did not pay off.
 Had they been successful, it would have been the Muslims who would have suffered execution and enslavement under the hands of the pagan Arabs and their Jewish accomplices.

 Couldn’t God have asked the Muslims to do something morally superior to enslaving the women and children?
 He could have, but He didn’t.
 We can speculate regarding this, although we may not be able to find a conclusive answer.